 05/09/65 Thanat Khoman, Foreign Minister of Thailand

-05/16/65 Dr. Hans Morgenthau, Professor of Political Science and
+05/16/65 Dr. Hans Morgenthau, Professor of Political Science and Modern History at

 the University of Chicago